1231301695/TT4L_G6_Requirements_Project/SRS.md

 - Source: Third-party payment processor

 - Interface Purpose: This gateway handles secure payment processing for tuition and fees.
-This is integrated with the portal for checkout, receipt generation, and payment history syncing.
+This is integrated with the system for checkout, receipt generation, and payment history syncing.

 #### **1.3.1.5 Communication Interfaces** {#1.3.1.5-communication-interfaces}

+The EduAxis relies on multiple communication protocols to enable secure, efficient, and real-time data exchange between clients, servers, and integrated third-party systems.

+To support real-time alerts, live data synchronization, and a smooth user experience, the following network performance requirements must be met:

+- Client-side bandwidth: Minimum 5 Mbps internet connection
+- Server-side bandwidth: Minimum 100 Mbps uplink capacity
+- Latency: Maximum 100 milliseconds round-trip time for time-sensitive operations such as attendance alerts and notification updates

 **1\.
 HTTP/HTTPS Protocol**

-**Purpose**: HTTP/HTTPS is used as the foundational communication protocol between clients (students, parents, lecturers, admins) and the university portal’s web server.
+**Purpose**: HTTP/HTTPS is used as the foundational communication protocol between clients (students, parents, lecturers, admins) and the university system’s web server.
 It enables secure transmission of data during login, course registration, fee payment, and other user-initiated activities.

 **Message Content and Format**: